 Flipping furniture is something I started doing years ago when we moved into a new house that had more space than our previous house.
 However, along with more space came a bigger mortgage which meant there wasn’t a lot of leftover money to buy furniture.

-In addition, so much of the new furniture that’s in my price range tends to be disposable, poorly made furniture.
-So my solution was to find quality made furniture I could flip or upcycle for hundreds of dollars less than buying new, cheaply made pieces.
+In addition, so much of the new furniture that’s in my price range tend to be disposable, poorly made furniture.
+So my solution was to find quality-made furniture I could flip or upcycle for hundreds of dollars less than buying new, cheaply made pieces.

 So I started learning how to paint, refinish, and do minor repairs on furniture.
 It became a hobby.
 Eventually, I had enough pieces of furniture in my own house, but I still enjoyed the hobby.
 So I would end up buying pieces and flipping furniture for profit.

 So here is everything I learned about flipping furniture!

 The Best Secrets to Flipping Furniture For Profit